GulayBilen/GulayBilen/README.md

 - [Contact](./contact.md)

-## Portfolio Introduction

-This portfolio is a curated collection of my creative systems, narrative frameworks, and experiential design work.
-It reflects how I think, build, and shape modern creative technology — blending storytelling, interaction, and multimodal workflows into coherent, intentional experiences.

-Each section in this portfolio represents a different dimension of my practice:
-from conceptual reasoning and symbolic structure to experiential design and AI‑driven creative tools.

-This is not a traditional repository.
-It is a living creative space — a place where ideas, systems, and stories evolve together.
+## Creative Identity Summary

+My creative practice sits at the intersection of narrative design, experiential systems, and modern creative technology.
+I build frameworks that blend symbolism, interaction, and multimodal workflows — shaping experiences that feel intentional, coherent, and emotionally resonant.

+I approach creative work as a system:
+a living structure where story, behavior, and technology inform one another.
+This perspective allows me to design environments, tools, and narratives that adapt, respond, and evolve.

+My identity as a creative technologist is rooted in clarity, structure, and expressive storytelling.
+Whether I’m shaping conceptual frameworks, crafting experiential narratives, or designing AI‑driven creative tools, my focus remains the same:
+to create systems that feel human, meaningful, and beautifully constructed.

 ## Brand Capsules